 Psychotherapy is usually a longer term endeavour and its aim is to facilitate change in our psychology – in how we relate to ourselves, others and the world – in order to bring about longer term change in relationships with others and our experience of life.
 A typical course of psychotherapy will usually be at least 6 months, although the length of time will always be determined by you, the client.

-Sliding scale up to £52 for individual therapy and £60 for couples and family therapy.
+Sliding scale up to £55 for individual therapy and £65 for couples.

 Our premises has one therapy room which is accessible to wheelchairs, but currently there is stepped access to the toilet facilities.